This text is translated into Russian by google automatic human level neural machine.

 It is difficult to imagine a more gastronomically diverse region than the Far East

-Marine waters off the coast of the Sea of Japan and the Sea of Okhotsk are incredibly rich in delicacies.
-It produces valuable fish species - salmon, cod, halibut, flounder, smelt.
-In abundance there are bivalve molluscs (scallops, mussels, oysters), echinoderms (sea urchins, trepang), crustaceans (crabs, shrimps), cephalopods (squid, octopus).
-Seaweed is also produced - the sea kale (laminaria) and anfelia (the raw material for agar-agar production) known to everyone.
-The rivers are rich in other fish species - Siberian sturgeon, chir, and omul live here.
-In the forests of the Far East in large quantities are extracted wild plants: actinidia, lemongrass, cedar nut, fern, wild leek, mushrooms and berries.
+The sea areas off the coast of the Sea of Japan and the Sea of Okhotsk are incredibly rich in delicacies.
+Here valuable fish species are caught - salmon, cod, halibut, flounder, smelt.
+Bivalve molluscs (scallops, mussels, oysters), echinoderms (sea urchins, trepang), crustaceans (crabs, shrimps), cephalopods (squid, octopus) are found in abundance.
+Algae are also mined - the well-known seaweed (kelp) and anfelcia (raw material for the production of agar-agar).
+The rivers are rich in other species of fish - the Siberian sturgeon, broad and omul live here.
+In the forests of the Far East, wild plants are harvested in large quantities: actinidia, lemongrass, pine nuts, ferns, wild garlic, mushrooms and berries.
 An integral part of the Far Eastern cuisine is meat products.
-The food is venison, foal, as well as game - wild boars, moose, all kinds of birds.
-There are also delights, for example, the meat of a sea beast - a seal or a whale.
+They eat venison, foal, as well as game - wild boars, moose, all kinds of birds.
+There are also delights, for example, the meat of a sea animal - a seal or a whale.

 Pacific salmon is the calling card of the Far East.
 Rivers, seas and oceans feed not only the locals, but also the whole country, and at the same time bears guarding their trophy at spawning grounds.
 Pink salmon, sockeye salmon, chum salmon, coho salmon, chinook salmon and other salmon enter the Far Eastern rivers.
 Recipes for red fish are very many.
 It is eaten raw, smoked, dried, salted, fried - everyone chooses their favorite way of cooking.